IrisChase/reprodyne/README.md

     THE-DIRECTORY-YOU-WANT/usr/local/lib
     THE-DIRECTORY-YOU-WANT/usr/local/include

-Or you can specify the lib/include paths directly:

-    IRIS YOU GOTTA ADD THIS TO THE CMAKE FILE

 ---
 **Note**: If you want to explore the code for the library itself, you will probably want to build it first as the source calls generated header code and your tools might get mad at you if it doesn't exist yet.